catalyzeio/stratum-docs/ha-postgres.md

 Our HA Postgresql is setup as a master/slave pair with streaming replication enabled between the two database containers.

-Slave promotion to master is manually managed by Catalyze
+Slave promotion to master is manually managed by Catalyze engineers.